 When I was in Jaipur, India I met this awesome chick called Trudi in my hostel, who runs the blog A Lazy Girl Goes Green.
-As we got to know each other she told me that she was travelling while being a vegan so, I thought of a bunch of questions to ask her about travelling with a strict diet that I thought might be useful to you other travellers with similar dietary requirements!
+As we got to know each other she told me that she was travelling while being a vegan so, I thought of a bunch of questions to ask her some questions about vegan travel that I thought might be useful to you other travellers with similar dietary requirements!

 What has been the easiest country to eat in and what has been the most difficult?

-What’s the most delicious foods you have had while on the road that makes your mouth just water when thinking about it?
+What’re the most mouth-watering foods you have had while on the road?

 Did you find a vegan lassi in India?!

 No!
 I looked so hard without any avail!
-I was actually surprised that there weren’t coconut milk based ones considering the glut of coconuts in India.
-Gap in the market maybe??!
+I was actually surprised that there weren’t coconut milk-based ones considering the glut of coconuts in India.
+A gap in the market maybe??!

-1) A little research goes a long way and you’ll often find recommendations online for vegan friendly places to eat.
-The happy cow app is a god send for quick searches.
+- A little research goes a long way and you’ll often find recommendations online for vegan-friendly places to eat.
+The happy cow app is a godsend for quick searches.

-3) Stock up on vegan snacks for long journeys!!
-You won’t always have choices readily available and there’s nothing worth than getting all ‘hangry’ on your fellow travellers during a 16 hour train journey!!
+- Stock up on vegan snacks for long journeys!!
+You won’t always have choices readily available and there’s nothing worth than getting all ‘hangry’ on your fellow travellers during a 16-hour train journey!!